ca. 2650-2600 B.C.E.

 Charles Edwin Wilbour Fund

-From February 12 through May 2, 2010, the Brooklyn Museum will present an exhibition of Egyptian artifacts, called To Live Forever.
-The exhibition features part of the Charles Edwin Wilbour Fund collection, which were taken from tombs dated between the Old Kingdom through the Roman period.
+In 2010, the Brooklyn Museum presented an exhibition of Egyptian artifacts, called To Live Forever.
+The exhibition featured part of the Charles Edwin Wilbour Fund collection, which were taken from tombs dated between the Old Kingdom through the Roman period.
 This photo essay is built from photos provided by Brooklyn Museum.

 Granite and the Old Kingdom